AndreaRaffaelli/ICCBD_notes/qos/qos.md

 ![qos router](./routing2.png)

 QoS Routers have policies for queuing and scheduling, based on packet, length or destination/source (flows).
-A router can a packet classifier and a functionfor traffic conditioning.
+A router can have a packet classifier and a function for traffic conditioning.

 ![traffic conditioner](./routing3.png)